The Sleeping Beauty (suite)

 "If yes," he continued, "then I would entrust the selection of numbers to Ziloti.
 The conductor Engel has for some time expressed a desire to play such a suite in his Aquarium. already some time ago long.
 I conclude from this that there is a demand" .
 In response to a question from Pyotr Jurgenson, Tchaikovsky developed the idea in his letter of 28 February/12 March: "Apropos of the suite, I referred to Zilotion the grounds that in my view he is best placed to indicate exactly what should be included in the suite.
 It is not necessary to change a single note.
 What goes for a symphony is the same for a ballet!
 Of course the Waltz will go in, but there are many other numbers suitable for concert performance.
 And this should be referred to Ziloti.
 He is generally sympathetic to my music, and while he is not the author, the latter invariably makes mistakes in the appraisal of his creations.
 I do think that the second scene of Act II (Sleep) ought to be included, but let Ziloti decide.
 In any case one suite should be sufficient—not because everything is outstandingly good, but because the whole ballet is of equal merit" .

 Without having arrived at a resolution, on 4/16 June Tchaikovsky asked Pyotr Jurgenson to postpone the question of the suite.
-"Regarding the suitefrom the ballet, I would ask you to wait until July, since I will be then in Petersburg and be able to hear the suite put together by Keller" .
+"Regarding the suite from the ballet, I ask you to wait until July, because then I'll be in Petersburg and will hear the suite made by Keller." .

 However, even in October the matter of the suite had not yet been decided.
 "As far as the ballet is concerned, by God, I cannot decide.
 It is usually difficult for me to determine which are the bestof my works.
 Everything seems equally good or is equally foul to me, depending on whether or not I am satisfied with a piece.
 In this case I will say only that The Sleeping Beauty pleases me in its entirety from the beginning to he end.
 The simplest resolution of the question would be to engrave the complete full score.
 But I know that this is asking too much.
 It only remains to print one number at a time, in order to stimulate the public interest.
 And so, first of all have the Waltz engraved, then the Panorama, and then in this order: from the prologue: 1) March, 2) Dances of the Fairies, 3) Closing scene; from the first act: 1) Pas d'action, 2) Beauty's variation, etc, etc. In any case I decline to compile a suitefrom the ballet.
 That made by Engel is a pot-pourri, which I do not want; I'd rather select 4, 5 either 6 numbers that can stand alone as independent compositions—which is impossible, or at least I cannot do it.
 If you want to have a suite, then I must again refer you to Ziloti.
 In the past year he made lists of numbers for two suites, but I mislaid the paper upon which they were written.
 I am now firmly against a suite, and in favour of the publication of individual numbers.
 I do not have the ballet to hand, and I cannot put together a complete list.
 The fourth scene (probably the best part of the whole score) must be printed in its entirety" .